rflynn/imgmin/README.txt

 Implementation

-perl, imagemagick  perlmagick, etc.
+The implementation for the standalone client and apache module is in C.
+The original script is in Perl.
+The interactive image gallery in web/ uses PHP.
+All use the excellent ImageMagick graphics library.

+Performance

+1-3 seconds for a typical image on a typical 2011 machine.
-Runtime: 1-3 seconds per image; automatically scales to multiple CPUs via Imagemagick's built-in OpenMP support.
+Automatically scales to multiple CPUs via Imagemagick's built-in OpenMP support.

 Conclusion

-In conclusion I have created an automated method for determining optimal JPEG compression settings that can be integrated into existing workflows.
+In conclusion I have created an automated method for generating optimally-sized JPEG images for casual use that can be integrated into existing workflows.
 The method is low cost to deploy and run and can yield appreciable and direct benefits in the form of improving webserver efficiency, reducing website latency, and most importantly improving overall viewer experience.
-This method is generally applicable and can be applied to any website containing JPEG images.
+This method is generally applicable and can be applied to any collection of or website containing JPEG images.

 References